 I suggested we focus on the “Pause” guideline from Gregory Kramer’s powerful Insight Dialogue guidelines as the pause brings one home to present moment awareness.

 Once they had their tea in hand, I made my tea using traditional Japanese tea ceremony utensils holding them up so they could see:

 I opened the container and placed two scoops of tea powder into the bowl.
 After pouring in hot water, I whisked the bright green matcha tea into suspension.

 As we drank, I spoke of the warmth, the look, and the smell of the tea as well as how the taste is different with each sip.
 I gratefully acknowledged the energy of the sun captured by the tea leaves, the sustaining waters flowing through the tea plant and through us, and the effort of all those who planted, tended, plucked, dried, processed, packaged and transported the tea.
 Then there were also others who supported them, the ones who supported those others and so on…

-After drinking our tea, we spoke making use of all of the Insight Dialogue guidelines – Pause, Relax, Open, Trust Emergence, Listen Deeply and Speak the Truth.
+After drinking our tea, we spoke making use of all of the Insight Dialogue guidelines – Pause, Relax, Open, Trust Emergence (since changed to Attune to Emergence), Listen Deeply and Speak the Truth.
 One of them commented on how rarely we slow down to really pay attention but when we do, we can notice so many sensory details.
 Another comment was about all the moments involved in the causes and conditions that led up to our being able to share tea.
 I mentioned how slowly time seemed to be passing.

 As we approached the time limit for a meeting with a free Zoom account, I requested that these two experienced Insight Dialogue facilitators send me their comments via email.
 But they wanted to provide feedback right away and had the time, so we signed out and signed back in again for another meeting.
 I expressed my deep appreciation for any comments they cared to share.